YaleDHLab/dhlab-site/_events/2022-10-12-singhvi-talk.md

 ### Registration

-The talk is free and open to the public, but registration is required.
+This event is free and open to the public, but registration is required.
 To sign up, please visit the <a href='https://www.eventbrite.com/e/visual-investigations-and-spatial-techniques-at-the-new-york-times-tickets-432117654537' target='_blank'>Eventbrite page</a> for the talk.

 *Be among the first to know when future workshops and talks are announced by signing up for the <a href='https://subscribe.yale.edu/browse?search=digital+humanities' target='_blank'>DHLab’s newsletter</a>.*